 Florida has now endured 120 directs hits by hurricanes in recorded history, far more than any other state.
 However in recent years Texas, Louisiana, and multiple East Coast states have sustained the most destructive tropical cyclone damage.

-Since 1851, when recording of hurricane data first started, a total of 462 hurricanes have made landfall in 18 U.S. states, according to the National Oceanic and Atmospheric Administration (NOAA).
+Since 1851, when hurricane data first started being recorded, a total of 301 hurricanes have made landfall in 19 U.S. states, according to the National Oceanic and Atmospheric Administration (NOAA).
 No state has been hit harder during that span than Florida.

-The southernmost U.S. state has been directly hit by about 120 total hurricanes — 37 of which were classified as “major”, or a Category 3 to 5 on the Saffir-Simpson Hurricane Wind Scale, which measures a hurricane’s intensity at the time of landfall in the area experiencing the strongest winds.
-For context, Florida has seen almost twice as many hurricanes as Texas, the second-most hurricane ravaged state, in the more than 175 year period of NOAA record-keeping.
+The southernmost U.S. state has been directly hit by about 120 total hurricanes — 37 of which were classified as “major,” or a Category 3 to 5 on the Saffir-Simpson Hurricane Wind Scale, which measures a hurricane’s intensity at the time of landfall in the area experiencing the strongest winds.
+For context, Florida has seen almost twice as many hurricanes as Texas, the second-most hurricane ravaged state, in the nearly 175 year period of NOAA record-keeping.